NataliaSegura/Macrocomplex-builder/doc/report.md

 We approached the exhaustive search algorithm by focusing on the interacting residues of each subunit.
 If we imagine the whole macrocomplex structure as a lego puzzle, then we would realize that each chain has some residues that are interacting with at least another chain (*hydrophobic residues*) and the rest of the residues that are exposed to the solvent environment (*hydrophilic residues*).

 Basing on that premise, we store the interacting residues for each chain, as well as the corresponding chain those residues are interacting with.
-We did this by looking for those residues that are in no larger that 5 Amstrongs distance(*reference*).
+We did this by looking for those residues that are in no larger that 3,5 Amstrongs distance.
 In that way force the program to check in each iteration/superimposition whether those residues are interacting or not.
-At the same time, we consider as feasible complexes those that have no clashes when superimposed, which means that the backbone of the model that is been superimopsed is not interacting with the rest of the complex already joined, with a threshold distance of 2 Amstrongs(*reference*).
+At the same time, we consider as feasible complexes those that have no clashes when superimposed, which means that the backbone of the model that is been superimopsed is not interacting with the rest of the complex already joined, with a threshold distance of 2 Amstrongs.

 Then, our program would start to structurally superimpose structures with at least two identical subunits (those that share a pairwise sequence identity bigger or equal to 95%).
 For each model the program knows how many interacting sites are in each protein, and even with which specific chain has to interact on those sites.